fantastic-umbrella/resend-attachment-example/README.md

 # Resend Attachment Example

-This tutorial will walk you through creating a Next.js application that sends attachments using Resend, React Email, and Tailwind CSS.
+This tutorial walks through creating a Next.js application that sends attachments using Resend, React Email, and Tailwind CSS.
 After completing this, you'll have a Next.js application to upload files and email the files to a recipient of your choosing.

 ## Table of Contents
 - [Prerequisite](#Prerequisite)